darioinauerf/readthedocs.org/docs/user/tutorial/index.rst

 Read the Docs tutorial
 ======================

-In this tutorial you will learn how to host a public documentation project on Read the Docs Community.
+In thibbs tutorial you will learn how to host a public documentation project on Read the Docs Community.

 .. note::